pnadolny13/100-days-of-code/log.md

 **Thoughts** I worked in a Baltimore Starbucks because the plumber/carpet guys were here.
 Zappa and AWS lambdas are not that difficult once you do it once.
 It is also free for like way more than i will use it.
 I might switch my Django app to Lambdas if thats even possible.
 Would save some work.

 **Link(s) to work:** https://github.com/pnadolny13/SplitTheBill_AlexaSkill_FlaskAsk/commit/b0ff0c9878dc135786be56f0d988554113d31463

+### Day 13: January 16, 2018

+**Today's Progress**: I spent all of today trying to deploy this flask app to an aws lambda so that I dont have to keep starting and stopping it on my local.
+I just realized that I wont be able to update the local log file though so i cant push to github every day.

+**Thoughts** I didnt really want to code today.
+I spent the whole day struggling on some Java stuff and was kind of sick of code for the day.
+After I get my apps to Lambdas it will be much easier to use and deploy.

+**Link(s) to work:**